 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a modern style solid wood burning stove located within the living room.
-All other fireplaces in the property have been blocked over and are no longer in use.
-Where fireplaces have been removed or blocked without the installation of adequate ventilation.
-Ventilators should be fitted to prevent the build up of dampness within the chimney flue.
+There is a fire within the living room apartment.
+All original fireplaces in the property have been blocked over and are no longer in use.
+It is assumed that the chimneys are adequately vented with the chimneys capped.
+Ventilators should be fitted to prevent the build-up of dampness within the chimney flue.
+Internal decorations Visually inspected

 Internal decorations Visually inspected.
-The internal decorations incorporate paint, paper, tile and panel finishes.
+Internal decorations were of paint, paper, tile and panel finishes.

 Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-The electrical switchgear is located in the understair cupboard at ground floor level.
+The electrical switchgear is located within the under stair cupboard at ground floor level.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-The gas meter is located in the understair cupboard at ground floor level.
+The gas meter is located within the under stair cupboard at ground floor level.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Water is assumed to be connected to the mains.
 Water piping, where visible, was run in copper and PVC.
 We would highlight that it is possible in a property of this age to have lead pipework still in use but hidden from view.
 A suitably qualified contractor can give further advice in this regard.
 The bathroom fittings incorporate a bath with a shower, WC and wash hand basin.
+Leating and het water Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+No tests whatsoever were carried out to the system or appliances.
+Domestic heating is provided by way of a gas fired boiler, wall mounted within the kitchen, which vents by way of a flue to the rear wall of the property.
+Drainage Drainage covers etc. were not lifted.
+Neither drains nor drainage systems were tested.
+Drainage is assumed to be connected to the main public sewer.